 For more help, preschool, elementary and middle school teachers may contact the Youth Services Department at (630)-879-1393, ext.
 500.

-Head of Youth Services: Joanne Zillman
+Head of Youth Services: Pending

-School Liaison Librarian: Amanda Vanderwerf
+School Liaison Librarians: Aimee Marx and Amanda Vanderwerf

 Homeschool families are always welcome at the Batavia Public Library!
 During your visit you can: